 Since the grant serves at-risk youth facing an STP admission or a felony commitment to DJJ, program averages are compared to existing data on STP admissions and felony commitments to DJJ.
-Grant-wide in FY 2019, males and females comprised 84% and 16%, respectively, of total out-of-home placements (OHPs).
-Likewise, more males (75%) enrolled in grant-funded programs than females (25%) (see Figure 7).
-This comparison shows that the gender breakdown of youth served by the grant program is similar to those in OHPs.
+Grant-wide in FY 2020, males and females comprised 84% and 16%, respectively, of total out-of-home placements (OHPs).
+Likewise, more males (71%) enrolled in grant-funded programs than females (29%) (see Figure 7).
+This comparison shows that a slightly higher proportion of females are enrolled in grant programming compared to females receiving OHPs.

-Males comprised 75% and females comprised 25% of youth served in grant-funded programs.
+Males comprised 71% and females comprised 29% of youth served in grant-funded programs.